 HV3SJ at the Vatican?
 I worked them in 1989 but sadly, operator I0DUD passed away in 1999.

 We also tragically lost Mathias, JW5NM, in 2009.
 I worked him 20 years earlier in 1989.
-I still do not have Svalbard confirmed.
+I did not end up confirming a Svalbard QSO until 2021.

 The missed opportunities are insane.